BORN ON THE BEACH

 Taylor's parents are Paula and Chris Crabb and he was born and raised in Honolulu, Hawaii.
 His older brother Trevor Crabb is also a star on the AVP and has a great chance to represent USA in the Paris Olympics with partner Tri Bourne.

-Taylor and his brother Trevor live together in Hermosa Beach, California.
-They host an Instagram show together called "Drinking Whiskey with the Crabbs."
+Taylor and his brother Trevor currently reside in Redondo Beach, California and host an Instagram show together called "Drinking Whiskey with the Crabbs."